 We or third parties acting on our behalf use the information collected from cookies and other tracking mechanisms to customize your experience and gather information about how you navigate our website.
 For example, cookies and other tracking mechanisms allow us to remember you when you visit our websites, deliver relevant advertising to you, market our services on our websites and on third-party websites, and keep track of your online ordering and account information.

 We may share personal information with third-party agents and vendors that perform services on our behalf as necessary for them to perform these services.
 Frontier requires such agents and vendors to use this information only as we direct, and to protect it consistent with this policy.
-In addition, we may share information with other providers when you purchase their services from us, such as our DISH TV Package.
+In addition, we may share information with other providers when you purchase their services from us, such as our DISH TV Package or the eero home WiFi system.

-We also may share your information (1) with your permission, (2) as required by law, including in response to a duly-served subpoena or other government request for information, (3) to investigate or defend against third-party claims or allegations, (4) to protect our rights, property, and personal safety, or that of our customers or others, or (5) as part of any merger, acquisition, sale of company assets or transition of service to another provider.
+We also may share your information (1) with your permission or at your direction, (2) as required by law, including in response to a duly-served subpoena or other government request for information, (3) to investigate or defend against third-party claims or allegations, (4) to protect our rights, property, and personal safety, or that of our customers or others, or (5) as part of any merger, acquisition, sale of company assets or transition of service to another provider.

 We do not otherwise share your personal information.
 We may, however, share anonymous or aggregate information with third parties, including to improve how we provide service to existing and potential customers.